team-rocket-we-are-blasting-of-again/exam-final-product/README.md

 e. object-oriented programming, variety of programming languages and development platforms :heavy_check_mark:

-Client Applications
+**Client Applications**
 There is no specific requirement for developing client applications.
-a. publicly available instruments, such as Postman, curl, console CLI, and web browsers, which provide a simple interface for illustrating the functionality of the integrated system can be used instead
+a. publicly available instruments, such as Postman, curl, console CLI, and web browsers, which provide a simple interface for illustrating the functionality of the integrated system can be used instead :heavy_check_mark:

-Documentation
+**Documentation**
 There is no requirement for writing report.
-Instead, the team is expected to add
+Instead, the team is expected to add:
 a. in the GitHub repository, a .md file, in which the integration development process and considerations are briefly explained and visualized by diagrams.
-Including an architectural diagram of the whole system and its components is a must.
+Including an architectural diagram of the whole system and its components is a must. :heavy_check_mark:

-b. in Wiseflow, a 10-minute video, where the business cases, problems and solutions are discussed, demonstrated, and evaluated by the team members
+b. in Wiseflow, a 10-minute video, where the business cases, problems and solutions are discussed, demonstrated, and evaluated by the team members :heavy_check_mark:

 ### Version history
 Version history from initial build to release: